Light

 Because the folding response is light-driven rather than clock-driven alone, several consecutive dim, cloudy days can cause a plant that normally opens reliably to stay mostly closed, even at a window position that works fine on sunny days.

-A plant recently moved to a new spot, or with something new blocking part of its light (furniture, a curtain, another plant), may show delayed or incomplete opening simply because the light it is now receiving is dimmer than what it had adapted to.
+A plant recently moved to a new spot, or with something new now blocking part of its light — furniture, a curtain, another plant — may show delayed or incomplete opening simply because the light it's currently receiving is dimmer than what it had adapted to before.

 Cold temperatures

-Nyctinastic movement is a physically active process driven by water pressure changes in specialized pulvinus cells, and this process slows in cold conditions, so a plant kept somewhere consistently below 60°F may open more slowly or incompletely even with adequate light.
+Nyctinastic movement is a physically active process driven by water pressure changes in the pulvinus cells at each leaflet's base, and this process slows in cold conditions, so a plant kept somewhere consistently below 60°F may open more slowly or incompletely even with adequate light present.

 How to Fix It